-“Castle Hill” is a little hilltop off of Castle Hill Road in Newtown offering expansive eastern views of distant hills, late year sunrises, the comings and goings of Oxford Airport, Newtown’s Main Street flagpole and, on the fourth of July, fireworks across the entire horizon.
+“Castle Hill,” a little lookout off of Castle Hill Road in Newtown, offers expansive eastern horizon views, late year sunrises, the comings and goings of Oxford Airport, Newtown’s Main Street flagpole and, on the fourth of July, fireworks as far as the eye can see.
 A lone bench sits there, and a quick trail circuit leads down the hill and into a small patch of woods.

 This peaceful spot is actually called Nettleton Preserve, named after Howard T. Nettleton, who donated land to the Newtown Forest Association in 1973.
 D. Labelle donated additional land in 1996 for a total of 23 acres.
 A castle did once sit on the property, built by Peter Lorrillard Ronald in 1888.
 He left the castle to his mistress upon his death in 1905, but she was unable to keep up with the property.
 The castle was demolished in 1947.

 Now Castle Hill is a well-loved spot to sit back and enjoy the view.
 Or smoke pot, or get a blow job.
 All of these activities are well-documented within “The Castle Hill Bench Box”, created by a “K.M.”.
 The box holds a journal, paper and pens and all sorts of missives about the view, life, or the writer’s level of intoxication.